zonashi/AI-Infra-Guard/README.md

 ## 🙏 Acknowledgements
 ### 👥 Gratitude to Contributing Developers
-Thanks to all the developers who have contributed to the A.I.G project:
+Thanks to all the developers who have contributed to the A.I.G project, Your contributions have been instrumental in making A.I.G a more robust and reliable AI Red Team platform.
 <br />
 <table style="border: none; border-collapse: inherit;">
   <tr>